 After finishing his studies, Dr Smelyansky worked in NYC as a general neurologist.
 However, over the course of his career, he started to develop an interest in pain management.
 Dr Smelyansky was dissatisfied with the fact that he was able to diagnose different complex neurological conditions but could offer very little in terms of rapid cure.
 General neurology is an amazing science of diagnosis but lacks in fast recovery treatment options.

 In 2010, Dr Smelyansky applied and was accepted into a prestigious ACGME-accredited Pain Management Fellowship at Virginia Commonwealth University/ Medical College of Virginia.
 The Fellowship director was and still is the famous Dr. Maged Hamza, an anesthesiologist, nationally and world renowned speaker and lecturer.
-In 2011, Dr. Smelyansky successfully passed his pain management boards (administered by the ABA through ABPN) and is an ABMS certified pain management specialist.
+In 2011, Dr. Smelyansky successfully passed his pain management boards (administered by the American Board of Anesthesiology through American Board of Psychiatry and Neurology) and is an ABMS certified pain management specialist.
 ABMS is by far the toughest, the oldest and the most prestigious board in the field of Pain Management and any other medical field for that matter.

 Upon graduating from his Pain Management fellowship, Dr. Igor Smelyansky, has moved and currently resides in Knoxville, TN.
-He is the only double ABMS board certified neurologist and pain management knoxville tn area doctor or even in the entire Eastern Tennessee area for that matter.
+He is the only double ABMS board certified neurologist and pain management Knoxville TN area doctor or even in the entire Eastern Tennessee area for that matter.
 He is one of very few truly comprehensive pain specialists.
-He is married to his beautiful wife, Natalie, and they have 2 little kids (7year old and 1 year old at the time of this writing).
+He is married to his beautiful wife, Natalie, and they have 3 kids (14 yo, 7 yo, 5 yo) at the time of this writing.
 He is enjoying every moment of his life.
 Life’s tough lessons taught him to “roll with the punches” and smile at the same time.
 Nothing was given to him, he was not born to a wealthy family, he did not have a happy, carefree life.
 Life has always been hard on him and that’s why he is extremely down to earth and treats every patient with compassion and dignity, the way he would want to be treated himself.